 – PMBOK Guide sixth edition

-There is nothing about specific processes, knowledge, or skills.
+There is nothing about specific processes, tools, knowledge, or skills.

 There is nothing about the size and complexity of a project.

-It doesn’t specify required expertise for a PM.
+It doesn’t specify the required level of experience for a PM.

 However, did you noticed that?